-- Taking into consideration the opinion, concluded the study results and feedback from the community, especially in industry. - Fulfilling the requirements of the professional advisory boards such as the Institute of Engineers Malaysia and Board of Engineers Malaysia. - o Ensuring a balance of theory and practical expertise. - o Ensuring that learning is always at world-class level.
+- Taking into consideration the opinion, concluded the study results and feedback from the community, especially in industry. - Fulfilling the requirements of the professional advisory boards such as the Institute of Engineers Malaysia and Board of Engineers Malaysia. - Ensuring a balance of theory and practical expertise. - Ensuring that learning is always at world-class level.

-Dean Professor Dr. R Badlishah Bin Ahmad e-mail: badli@unimap.edu.my
+Dean Prof. Dr. R. Badlishah Bin Ahmade-mail: badli@unimap.edu.my